joseph-flinn/site/frontend/posts/retro-success-positive-leadership-capital.md

 Leaders rarely get feedback from their team on their leadership.
 When they do receive it, it is often negative feedback; places where they are failing or need to grow rather than what they have done to better the team.
-Over the last few weeks since my departure has been announced and the weight of my influence has shifted, I have had conversations that and received feedback that I would normally not have had.
+Over the last few weeks since my departure has been announced and the weight of my influence has shifted, I have had conversations and received feedback that I would normally not have had.
 And I have found that in my departure, there is a positive balance in the Leadership Capital account.